 Die Kitsch'en creates a short film where the instructions of how to slaughter an animal are read to a pig.
 The video is composed with the footage shot from the inside of a human body.

 Die Kitsch'en shows the documentary footage of how former Lithuanian celebrities, actors, performers are giving an oath after being selected to Seimas.

 The winning team is funded to build any sculpture at Park of Europe.
-Die Kitsch'en team proposes to build a proportional carcass of demolished Twin Towers and cover it with the skin of an old soviet bus called Ikarus.
-The sculpture is titled Drink Before & Smoke After.
+Die Kitsch'en team proposes to build a proportional carcass of the demolished Twin Towers and cover it with the skin of an old soviet bus called Ikarus.
+The title of the finished sculpture is Drink Before & Smoke After.